 Such people can access your business data and cause damage either unintentionally due to their lack of expertise or deliberately through malicious actions.

 One way to deal with insider threats is by deactivating or deleting all former employees’ accounts from your system.
 This ensures that those individuals can’t access your network without your knowledge.

-Another method to prevent insider threat problems is by implementing the principle of least privilege.
+Another method to prevent insider threat problems is by implementing privileged access management solutions.

 With this, ordinary employees are only authorized to perform specific tasks instead of having unlimited access to all the data and processes in the company.
 This way, staff members don’t end up damaging the system out of ignorance.